 Recalling the state’s 1947 commitment to guaranteeing that TSU would be treated the same as University of Texas regarding funding earmarked for public higher education institutions, Lane said, “The past is behind us, but we at TSU are moving strategically and quickly to bringing the university to the level of quality that we have come to expect from our academic institutions.”

-Looking toward the future, TSU’s Urban Research and Resource Center will play a vital role in making good on that promise.
+Looking to the future, TSU’s Urban Research and Resource Center will play a vital role in making good on that promise.

 President Lane established five pathways to excellence at Texas Southern University.
 Those pathways represent the institutional goals for the university and the URRC.
 They are: